cc11rocks/encryptedMountHDD/README.md

 These are productivity scripts to mount and unmount encrypted external devices as a device.

-Assumed is that the partition is an ext4 filesystem andis encrypted with dm-crypt with LUKS.
+Assumed is that the partition is an ext4 filesystem and is encrypted with dm-crypt with LUKS.
 You
 may need to
 modify